VishnuRaman/rust-test-harness/README.md

 #### HTML Reports

-Generate beautiful, interactive HTML reports for your test results:
+Generate beautiful, interactive HTML reports for your test results.
+All HTML reports are automatically stored in the `target/test-reports/` directory for clean project organization and easy CI/CD integration:

 ```rust
 use rust_test_harness::run_tests_with_config;